Clarice (TV series)

-Clarice is a 2021 American crime drama television series created by Alex Kurtzman and Jenny Lumet and produced by CBS Studios, MGM Television, and Secret Hideout.
+Clarice is a 2021 American horror crime drama television series created by Alex Kurtzman and Jenny Lumet and produced by CBS Studios, MGM Television, and Secret Hideout.
 It is based on the best-selling 1988 novel The Silence of the Lambs by Thomas Harris and set between the events of the 1991 film and Hannibal (2001).
 The series stars Rebecca Breeds as the titular character, along with Lucca De Oliveira, Devyn A. Tyler, Kal Penn, Nick Sandow, Michael Cudlitz, and Marnee Carpenter.
 The series premiered on February 11, 2021, on CBS.

 In May 2021, CBS entered negotiations to relocate the series to Paramount+ for its second season.
 By June, the relocation became "unlikely" to happen.